sparcopen/speakers-database/README.md

 ## Can I edit an existing entry?
 To update an entry in the Open Research and Education Speakers database please comment by the fields you would like edited with a correction in this [public spreadsheet.](https://docs.google.com/spreadsheets/d/1AoxVH_4ijjw7ESc3xu1Sc6vPTCpc3Eyr_IaIo8rZ5o4/edit?usp=sharing).

+## I want my information removed from the database.
+How?
+To request a take-down, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdSgv72Fthzqypq701EeVMbaObz_yLQUm4v_6kqWl5XqqAOOQ/viewform?usp=sf_link).
+We'll get your entry removed as soon as possible (within a week at most—as we are a small team!)

 ## Get in touch!
 The Open Speakers Database is put together by the Right to Research Coalition and OpenCon.